For months, I’ve been posting before-and-after photos of Eagle Scout service projects.

 That leaves an intentionally wide range of potential projects, and it includes projects that are construction-based and projects that aren’t.

-While there are some rules — no projects that benefit the BSA, no fundraisers, no routine labor — there are more projects a Scout can do than ones he can’t.
+While there are some rules — no projects that benefit the BSA, no fundraisers, no routine labor — there are more projects a Scout can do than ones they can’t.

 On the other hand, there are councils in which Scouts and advancement committees have met with blood bank officials and worked out approaches that can comply.
 Typically these involve developing marketing plans and considering logistics.
 People successful in business know how important these skills are.
 Some blood banks will also set a minimum for blood collected as a measure of a successful plan.
 To provide another valuable lesson, they may require the candidate to keep at it until he’s met this goal.